cds-astro/mocpy/README.rst

 Based on the HEALPix sky tessellation, it maps regions on the sky into hierarchically grouped predefined cells.

-An experimental support for TMOC (temporal MOC) has been added since version 0.4.0.
+A support for TMOC (temporal MOC) has been added since version 0.4.0.
 It allows creation, parsing and comparison of TMOCs.
+The support for Frequency MOCs has been added since version 0.13.0

 Space & Time coverages (STMOC) are an extension of MOC to add time information.
 It is possible to get a TMOC by querying a STMOC with a MOC and/or get a MOC